-- a) Funding Adequate funding is a factor that the NCR always needs to consider, especially due to the impact of Covid-19 pandemic and the government's response to it.
+- a) Funding Adequate funding is a factor that the NCR always needs to consider.
 Due to cost-cutting measures and improved efficiencies, the NCR was able to deliver against its Strategic Plan so far.
-We need to continue finding innovative ways to augment the budget, but also new ways of working smarter in order to be able to execute our legislative mandate. - b) Structure, systems and processes With the Fourth Industrial Revolution upon us, it is essential to advance our information communication technology (ICT) to enable our deliverables.
-The Call Centre Management System was upgraded and an SMS system that keeps complainants abreast of progress on the resolution of their complaints and applicants up to date with their registration application.
+We need to continue finding innovative ways to augment the budget in order to be able to execute our legislative mandate. - b) Structure, systems and processes With the Fourth Industrial Revolution upon us, it is essential to advance our information communication technology (ICT) to enable our deliverables.
+The NCR Service Delivery Improvement Plan (SDIP) has so far led to improved efficiencies in service delivery such as a more accessible contact centre and an SMS system that keeps complainants abreast of progress on the resolution of their complaints and applicants up to date with their registration application.